muzakkirsaifi123/RDS_Using_terraform/README.md

         aws configure --profile terraform

-2. Now, from the current directory run the following command to validate the script.
+2. Now, from the current directory run the following command to validate the script:

         terraform validate

-3. Now intialize the current working directory.
+3. Now intialize the current working directory:

          terraform init

-3. To check the plan for the terraform
+4. To check the plan for the terraform:

         terraform plan

-4. Applying the terraform script
+5. Applying the terraform script:

         terraform apply -auto-approve

+6. You can destory the resource using below command :

+        terraform destroy --auto-approve